PLANNING AND PAYING FOR COLLEGE

 To gain a broader understanding and help you plan for college, start with looking and some government and commercial Web sites.
 These sites can help you get ahead when plotting your course for success.

-The first step in the process for applying for federal and state aid is to apply for a Personal Identification Number (PIN).
-Your PIN serves as your electronic signature on your FAFSA and signing your Master Promissory Note, if you choose to accept a direct loan.
-If you are a dependent student, a parent will also need to apply for a PIN.
+The first step in the process for applying for federal and state aid is to apply for an FSA ID.
+Your FSA ID serves as your electronic signature on your FAFSA and signing your Master Promissory Note, if you choose to accept a direct loan.
+If you are a dependent student, a parent will also need to apply for an FSA ID.

 The FAFSA4caster will provide an estimate of your Expected Family Contribution (EFC).
 The Department of Education provides many other sources of information that will help you understand how to complete the FAFSA.

 Kent State's Net Price Calculator will estimate your financial aid awards and provide you with how much you may need to pay out -of-pocket to attend Kent State University.

 Searching for available Kent State scholarships is easy.
 Enter the required information, press a button and a list of possible Kent State scholarships will appear before your very eyes.